‘Megalopolis’: Francis Ford Coppola’s Latest Magnum Opus Has Arrived

 Some have called the movie Coppola’s “magnum opus.”
 In terms of scale and ambition, that’s an accurate description.
 However, three of Coppola’s previous efforts (the first two installments of “The Godfather” franchise and “Apocalypse Now”) have also been labeled as such.

-“Megalopolis” isn’t Coppola’s finest film, which isn’t to say it’s at all wanting.
+“Megalopolis” isn’t Coppola’s finest film, which isn’t to say that it’s at all wanting.
 The movie is never uninteresting, lacking in entertainment value, or bereft of intellectual stimulation.
 It’s a sprawling epic on the grandest scale that holds back nothing and never plays it safe.

 An Art-House Harbinger

 For the record, I love the movie.
 I believe it to be one of Coppola’s most ambitious works.
 It takes more chances than any other film he’s ever made.
 It swings for the fences and doesn’t fully reach them all of the time, but does so enough to fully warrant its existence and praise.
-It’s an art-house film acting as a harbinger of what could happen, not just in the United States, but the entire world if the status quo remains unchecked.
+It’s an art-house film acting as a harbinger of what could happen, not just in the United States but also in the entire world if the status quo remains unchecked.
 Consider it a well-appointed warning.

-When the movie debuted at the Cannes Film Festival in May it received an extended standing ovation yet the subsequent reviews from critics at the event were lukewarm at best, with an initial rottentomatoes.com average score of 50 percent.
+When the movie debuted at the Cannes Film Festival in May, it received an extended standing ovation.
+Yet the subsequent reviews from critics at the event were lukewarm at best, with an initial rottentomatoes.com average score of 50 percent.

 Usually when a movie shares roughly the same critic and audience score (good or bad), that’s a strong indicator of quality and likability, but in this case it’s not.
-After reading reviews from both sides, something occurred to me: this is a movie you'll either love or hate.
+After reading reviews from both sides, something occurred to me: This is a movie you'll either love or hate.
 There’s little to no middle ground.

 Director Francis Ford Coppola (L) and Adam Driver on the set of "Megalopolis."
 (Lionsgate)